vivibarragango/nextuipractice-/README.md

 This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).

+Put a link to your site hosted on Vercel [here](https://nextjs-tutorial-vivibarragango-vivianas-projects.vercel.app)

 ## Technologies Used

 - [Next.js 13](https://nextjs.org/docs/getting-started)